amitsandhel/PA273-Potentiostat-Software/README.md

 **Running With Simulator:**

 1. Open **"beastiecommand.csv"** command file.
 This is a csv excel file.
-2. Write the desired times (in milliseconds) and the voltages (millivolts) needed for waveform programming
+2. Write the desired times (in seconds) and the voltages (millivolts) needed for waveform programming
 3. Save the csv excel file and close it.
 Do not rename this file.
 4. Change COM Port setting.
 Open the **pa273_v2.py** script in a text editor software.
 Go to line 61 of the code.
 Section is named **COM PORT SETTINGS**.
 Change the comport settings to the number desired.
 5. Save the **pa273_v2.py** script.
 Do not rename file.